ddttom/doc2web/docs/prd.md

 - Ensure proper text formatting conversion with comprehensive style mapping
 - Remove page numbers from Table of Contents entries for web-appropriate navigation
 - Implement clickable TOC navigation with hierarchical section mapping and accessibility compliance
+- Provide return to top button with theme-aware styling, smooth scrolling, and full accessibility support
+- Provide return to top button functionality for improved user navigation and accessibility

 #### Style Preservation